AmirmohammadRostami/NQueenEvolutionaryAlgorithmsTools/Readme.md

 If you are interested in contributing in this project, please follow the below instructions.
 1. The general flow of the implementations have been described in the above documentation.
 If you want to get familiar with the general prototypes of the functions, refer to it.
 2. Pull the project as described in section 3.1 and add your implementations on the master branch and contact us for double check.
+3. Any functions that you tend to implement has a default version.
+Use its prototype for your own functions.
-3. Prepare a documentation of your written functions.
+4. Prepare a documentation of your written functions.
 A template containing the requirements of your implementations have been prepared in the below file.
 [Template file for documenatation](https://drive.google.com/file/d/1P6dkJnZ_M1Q4LeOA6gzsOBrw0CVHM2i_/view?usp=sharing)
-4. For any further information, feel free to contact us.
+5. For any further information, feel free to contact us.

 # 4. Contact Us
 ### Supervisor: Prof. Dr. Mohammad Mehdi Ebadzadeh